DreamOfTheRedChamber/think-bigger/README.md

   * Next, I will prioritize them.
 If there are too many deadlines, I will meet up with my manager/teammates to discuss which ones are more important.

 #### Teamwork

+##### How soon are you ready to make a move
+* I am ready to accept an offer from your company immediately.
+However, I don’t want to leave my current position abruptly without letting my supervisor and coworkers know the status of my work.
+I would like to give my current employer 2 weeks notice.
+However, I would be able to start learning your software and operating procedures in the evenings during that time.

 ##### How do you deal with conflicts
 * Similar questionns
   * Tell me about a team project when you had to work with someone difficult.